kimchi-project/ginger/docs/README.md

                     tuned lm_sensors

 # For IBM PowerKVM
-$ sudo yum install powerpc-utils serviceable.event.provider
+$ sudo yum install powerpc-utils serviceable-event-provider

 # These dependencies are only required if you want to run the tests:
 $ sudo yum install python-mock